Small Business Depreciation: Section 179 vs MACRS Explained

 You want flexibility.
 With Section 179, you choose how much to deduct.
 Bought a $50,000 machine?
 You can deduct $30,000 via Section 179 and depreciate the remaining $20,000 with MACRS.
 This lets you fine-tune your taxable income.

 You're buying a business vehicle.
-Section 179 has specific limits for passenger vehicles (SUVs over 6,000 lbs GVWR can deduct up to $30,500 in 2026), but it's still often the fastest way to deduct vehicle costs.
+Section 179 has specific limits for passenger vehicles (per IRS guidelines, SUVs over 6,000 lbs GVWR can typically deduct up to around $30,500), but it's still often the fastest way to deduct vehicle costs.

 When to Use MACRS